Top 14 Ice Cream Brands

 Most famous ice cream

 Of course, it’s gelato, an Italian dessert known for its low-fat content.
-It is popular among tourists who come to the hot Mediterranean country in summer.
+It is popular among summer tourists who come to the hot Mediterranean country.
 Sweet tooth lovers love it for its delicate, creamy texture and bright milky flavor complemented by fresh fruits, nuts, and berries.
 At the ancient Roman store Giolitti, you can find all kinds of gelato, even with rice and champagne.

 What is the largest ice cream?

 The confectioners at the Canadian cafe Dairy Queen broke the world record by making a 10-ton ice cream with 90 kg of chocolate shavings and sponge cake.
-It took 14 hours, but the result was worth the effort: when the refrigerated truck brought the dessert to the city square in Toronto, everyone was able to taste it.
+It took 14 hours, but the result was worth the effort: when the refrigerated truck brought the dessert to the city square in Toronto, everyone could taste it.

 What is the most unusual ice cream?